ACESLabUCSD/AdaptiveSampling/README.md

 We provide three examples for performing optimization with AdaNS in `main_Gaussian.py`, `main_Genetic.py`, and `main_Zoom.py`.
 Each of the files incorporates a different sampling strategy for optimization described in the paper.
 Below we summarize the common arguments needed for all files:

- -  The objective function needs to be wrapped into a Python function.
+ -  The objective function needs to be wrapped into this Python function.

     ```python
     def evaluator_fn(x):